Dog-Friendly Broome: Visiting Broome with a Dog

 While the bays closest to the centre of Broome are mangrove mudflats, across town is the 22km long stretch of white sand known as Cable Beach, due to it being the site of the first undersea telegraph cable linking Australia to the world.

 Deservedly famous, it’s a must-visit destination in Broome, whether to swim, laze on the sand or 4WD along much of it.
-And luckily, dogs are allowed even along the main swimming stretch, which is patrolled during peak season, as long as they are kept on a leash.
+And luckily, dogs are allowed along most of it, although the rules have changed since my visit.
+The latest restrictions are detailed on the Shire of Broome website, along with a handy map.

-Keep in mind that it can get hot on the sand, even during the winter months, so consider setting up an umbrella to provide shade for your pup, and don’t forget a water bowl, such as a collapsible bowl.
-It’s also possible to hire umbrellas, sun lounges and more.
-Cable Beach can also be closed if crocodiles are spotted in the vicinity.
+Keep in mind that it can get hot on the sand, even during the winter months, so consider setting up an umbrella to provide shade for your pup.
+Don’t forget a water bowl, such as a collapsible bowl.
+Cable Beach can also be closed if crocodiles are spotted in the vicinity, as happened briefly in June 2024 – check the signs.

 Cable Beach isn’t just the place to go for a swim in Broome, it’s also the place to soak up a tropical sunset, with the sun slowly sinking into the Indian Ocean that stretches before you.

 If you’ve got a 4WD, this is the most popular time to head to the sand, accessed from the northern end of the Cable Beach carpark.
-Once you found a spot, it’s time to set up your chairs and watch the sunset with a beer in hand, your dog at your feet.
+Once you found a spot, it’s time to set up your chairs and watch the sunset with a beer in hand.

 Sunset is also the time of the most popular camel rides on Cable Beach.
 These famous rides have taken place on Cable Beach for decades and are a sight to behold, even if you don’t take part.